PaulBone/gfthings/README.md

 ![](images/bin-refined-insert.jpeg)

+By default this fits 6x2 magnets, but maybe you've got some 8x3 magnets left over from another project?

+    gfbin --magnet-dia 8 --magnet-height 3

+Or maybe you don't want "gridfinity refined" style magnet holes.
+Try `--unrefined`.

 You can make bins of any size, units are specified in "gridfinity units", that's 42mm across and back-to-front.
 Up and down is 7mm per unit plus the base.